Public Program Testing Organization

 Founded in 2002, the Public Program Testing Organization (PPTO) is an all-volunteer, Ohio nonprofit organization dedicated to evaluating

 the effectiveness and efficiency of governmental programs and not-for-profit entities.
+Another area of interest is media objectivity and accuracy.
 Our initial focus was directed towards an evaluation of the United States Social Security system, and proposals for reform of that system.
-Several items related to Social Security can be found on this page and on the Social Security page.
-Other issues explored on our Web site include Medicare, income taxes, and financial regulation.
+During our research we uncovered a $2.5 billion scheme in which unqualified Texas teachers were being paid from the Social Security system.
+(See Texas Teacher Scam.)
+Several other items related to Social Security can be found on this page and on the Social Security page.
+Other issues explored on our Web site include Medicare, income taxes, and financial regulation, and media accuracy and objectivity.
 The PPTO's findings are communicated via radio show presentations, newspaper commentaries, direct communications with governmental agencies and congressional leaders, and via this Web site.
 Although the PPTO welcomes the help it receives from volunteers, it does not accept monetary contributions.

 Joe Fried, CPA, Director